-In a timely way, Emma, our Ag Extension Officer, taught last week all about planting and caring for bananas on the weekly Ag radio program on TBS (FM 98.6, Uganda).
+In a timely way, Emma taught last week all about planting and caring for bananas on the weekly Ag radio program on TBS (FM 98.6, Uganda).
 We have since been having folks coming by to get their banana suckers (all proceeds from the banana suckers or any other agricultural sale is returned into our Agricultural fund.)

 While we were away, we could be at perfect peace in leaving the management of daily activities of RAU in the capable hands of Samuel (from D.R.
-Congo) and Emma (our Ag Extension Officer from Moyo).
+Congo) and Emma.
 Samuel showed himself to be a wonderful accountant and manager.
 Emma maximized the efficiency and output of our co-workers in the Ag demonstration plot.
 Such faithfulness and trustworthiness is a gift from the Lord – blessed be the Name of the Lord!

 Though Samuel is still recovering from a recent surgery, he was a hard worker and a gentle overseer.
 Emma, though he suffered a fractured scapula during an accident which happened right after we left for the USA, was able to continue steadfastly, despite immense pain, in his radio program and guiding the work on the demo plot.